-Most of us have likely experienced the stress of being without our phone for the day, feeling as though we’re disconnected from our world.
+Most of us have likely experienced the stress of being without our phone for the day, feeling as though we’re disconnected from parts of our world.
 This is understandable, seeing as our phones are these advanced, multipurpose tools that help us feel in touch and in control – even on the go.
 But when does this excessive use become a detriment to our mental health?
 Below we’ll explore the signs and side effects of phone attachment and some helpful tips on how we can effectively separate ourselves from our tech.

 It’s widely known that excessive phone use can be a problem for many people, even being compared to an addiction in how social media interaction can stimulate feel-good chemicals in the brain, reinforcing compulsive behaviour, loss of control, tolerance, withdrawal, and relapse.